PoESkillTree/PoESkillTree/README.md

 * Equipment
   * Accessible by clicking on "Equipment" in the top right corner
   * Change your character's equipped items
-  * (not yet released) Change socketed gems of items (double left click or right click the item)
+  * Change socketed gems of items (double left click or right click the item)
   * Organize imported and crafted items in a stash
   * Import character inventories and stash tabs
   * Craft rare and unique items